renatosbispo/diwe-challenge-backend-jr/README.md

 ### Technologies

-:warning: **Note**: this is not a comprehensive list, more of a highlight.
+:warning: **This is not a comprehensive list, it's more of a highlight.**

 - [**Node.js**](https://nodejs.org): because it's the ecosystem where I have the most experience
 - [**Typescript**](https://www.typescriptlang.org/): for preventing a lot of bugs even before the application runs